 You will notice that the inner surface of the windows is a little bit greasy.
 This is because the plastic dashboard is a little bit oily, and this oil evaporates into the windows because of the sun and heat.
 This greasy residue is the reason why it’s hard to clean all the swirls that annoy you so much by reducing visibility both in daylight and during night rides.

 To remove the grease, you will need some alcohol and a sponge.
 Once you’re done with it, spray the cleaner and this should be everything you need.

 Make the finish on the exterior and interior last as long as the mechanicals with our professional service.
-Come to our repair shops in Hamilton and Stoney Creek today!
+Come to our repair shops in Hamilton today!